biotecnologiamicrobianaunalmed/Plant-Virus-Detection-Pipeline/README.md

 -PlantVirusesDB (.nhr, .nin, .nsq)
 -FalsePositives (.nhr, .nin, .nsq)
 ```
 The whole package can be downloaded in its compressed version [VDP project](https://github.com/MicrobialBiotechnologyLaboratory/Virus-Detection-Package/blob/master/vdp_project.zip).
+Individual scripts are also available in the repository.

-### Running the script
+### Tutorial

 First open the command terminal and go to the folder where the downloaded files are located.
 The main script is called ***VirusDetectionPlatform_v1.py***.
 Copy the following line of text into the terminal:
 ```markdown